fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 In this situation we already have _noImplicitAny_ defined in our tsconfig.
 So why is _any_ approved here?

 That is because in this case the _query_ param of the _Request_ type of object within the express project is actually _explicitly_ typed as _any_.
-We can enforce (and probably should) enforce typings to know the form of our accepted request, but since the compiler or the IDE doesn't suggest that kind of behaviour, what's the point?
+We can enforce (and probably should) enforce typings to know the form of our accepted request, but since the compiler or the editor doesn't suggest that kind of behaviour, what's the point?

 Fortunately TypeScript and tsConfig are not the only places to enforce coding style and what we should do is to take eslint into use to help us manage our code.
 Let's install eslint and a typescript extension for it called typescript-eslint and set up a rule to disallow _explicit _any_ typings_.